Creating a Skip Navigation Link That is Only Visible When it Receives Keyboard Focus

 Download and use the attached gif as a test image with which to tune your screen.

 Make sure that it is being viewed at 100% (not scaled in your browser) and set your pixel clock so that the pattern is uniform across the screen.
-Set the phase such that → Continue reading “Test Image for Tuning Pixel Clock and Phase on an LCD Monitor”
+Set the phase such that there is minimal distortion or "static" on your screen and you should end up with the best viewing settings on your monitor.

 Removing Extra Whitespace Between List Item Entries in IE